Policy last updated

 The online project proposal approval form asks schools to specify the proposal type by selecting if the project is a school contribution to an existing VSBA-led building project, a stand-alone school-funded capital project (where there are no active VSBA projects on school site) or a maintenance project.

-Schools should provide as much information as available to facilitate the assessment and approval process, including detail on funding sources, equity funding expenditure and other relevant detail to demonstrate compliance with the School-funded Capital Projects Policy and other relevant policies.
+Schools should provide as much information as available to facilitate the assessment and approval process, including details on funding sources, equity funding expenditure and other relevant detail to demonstrate compliance with the School-funded Capital Projects Policy and other relevant policies.

 Information required for approval process